Democracy functions effectively only when there is a free press

 Julie Rohwein, among other talents, an audio engineer with some years experience, has distinct, piercing questions for the Assistant Town Manager, about the proposal to create a satellite studio – but finds no answers.

 The Town Manager tries to explain his behavior.

 A Concord Journal article, which followed immediately after the League forum, reports evidence that two statements, in the full five minutes, are not true; instead: Though meetings with the Town Manager took place originally, that ended years ago.
 The Executive Director of CCTV has been the same person the last several years.

 [As with one other clip here, this is a compilation (marked in this case via transitions at the edits), in the effort for clarity.
 For those who may want the full five-plus minutes, you are urged to go to the original recording, as below.
 This segment begins at about 1 hour 20 minutes.]

-– The full 1 hour and 37+ minute video stream, for the complete League forum, is available at CCTV online (search “League,” then this event) –
+– The full 1 hour and 37+ minute video stream, for the complete League forum, is available at CCTV online (presently MMN.
+Search "League" for this event.)

 — A compact assessment

 No serious look had been made, it turns out, into the facts of CCTV – despite preemptory moves to disband it.
 More seriously, apparent non-truths were fairly regularly repeated, as rationale to that end.
 Time had come for a rigorous look, to assemble a trustworthy picture.

 → Need to get your hands around the facts of the CCTV situation in a fairly succinct form?